 VPH 305 A

 After graduating from Wheaton College with majors in psychology and speech/communication, Dr. Kinsinger earned a master's degree in art therapy from the University of Illinois at Chicago.
-She is currently completing a Ph.D. in human development and educational psychology with an emphasis in statistics from the University of South Dakota.
+She recently completed a Ph.D. in human development and educational psychology with an emphasis in statistics from the University of South Dakota.
 Research interests focus on resilience, particularly in the area of hope development.
 Dr. Kinsinger has split her career evenly between applied work and college teaching.
 She has worked directly in schools with students at risk of dropping out and as a school/home liaison, with a community-based adolescent pregnancy prevention program, as an art therapy consultant and psychiatric art therapist, and as a substance abuse counselor and prevention specialist.
 Currently, Dr. Kinsinger is the resident specialist in developmental psychology at Northwestern.
 She has presented at the Iowa Counselor’s Association, the Midwest Social Worker’s Conference, and the Great Lakes Regional Counselor’s Association.
 She has also served as a reviewer for federal and state Department of Education grants.